kasper573/yas/README.md

 Here's my advice on how to reason about conventions:

 1. If your convention doesn't exist as an eslint rule: write one!
-2. If eslint is not applicable, use another linting tool, like `stylelint`, `markdownlint`, `dependency-cruiser`, etc.
+2. If eslint is not applicable, use another linting tool, like [stylelint](https://stylelint.io/) or [dependency-cruiser](https://www.npmjs.com/package/dependency-cruiser).
 3. If there is no linting tool for your convention, write a [custom script](core/scripts)!
 4. If the convention simply cannot be automated, then try to change it into something that can be.
 Often you can make a compromise for the sake of consistency, but still provide similar value.
 5. If it truly is impossible to automate, at this point it's time to ask yourself how useful this convention really is.
 The inability to systematically enforce a software convention is in of itself often a sign that the convention is flawed.
 Not always, but it may very well be a red flag.
 You've got two options here: